rkumar/rbcurse/README.markdown

 This depends only on "window" provided by ncurses.
 Does not use forms and fields.
-Minor changes and improvements may have happened to sample code below.
-See test programs for latest, working code.
+Minor changes and improvements may have happened to sample code below. **See test programs for latest, working code.**

+THE following samples are only demonstrative of how widgets are built.
+See samples in examples folder for initialization of ncurses etc which is necessary before the following code can be run.
+The following samples may be slightly obsolete.

 ### create a window and a form based on window